mattis-gilbert/mattis-gilbert.github.io/_pages/research.md

 ## Do Recruiters Benchmark the Competition?
 #### (with Sebastian Butschek, Roland Rathelot, Andreas Steinmayr, Marina Schwab)

-## Labor supply constraint in HANK
+## Labor Constraints and the Desire toWork More
 #### (with [Naomi Cohen](https://www.naomicohen.fr/) and   [Nicolas Ghio](https://nicolasghio.github.io/))

 We document strong heterogeneities in labor supply constraint along the earnings distribution.